-Reflecting on our place in the Kingdom of God, I'm struck by how distinctly different-how counter-cultural-the EPC is in American Protestant Christianity.
-We're a strong, vibrant denomination of more than 600 churches in a decidedly anti-denominational era.
+As I think about the EPC's place in the greater Kingdom of God, I'm so thankful that we are different-indeed, we are distinctly counter-cultural.
+The EPC is a strong, vibrant denomination of more than 600 churches in a decidedly anti-denominational era in American Protestant Christianity.

-Not a week goes by that I don't see an article, post, or blog declaring that denominations are dead in the 21st century.
-In contrast to the independent, go-it-alone mentality that is rampant in the American church, in the EPC we place a high value on our connection: the rich spiritual connection that binds us together as brothers and sisters in Jesus Christ, that binds our churches together as well.
+In contrast to the independent, go-it-alone mentality that so much of the American church seems to prefer these days, the EPC in 2018 places a high value on connection.
+We have a rich, spiritual bond as brothers and sisters in Jesus Christ, and that bond extends to our churches as well.

-We understand that we're in this "church thing" together-and also that what God is doing in our denomination collectively is greater than what He's doing in any of our churches individually.
+We believe that we're in this "church thing" together-and that what God is doing in our denomination collectively is greater than what He's doing in any of our churches individually.

-We believe we're called to and committed to that greater work, knowing that we're better working together than working alone.
+We believe we're called to-and committed to-that greater work, knowing that we are better working together than working alone.
 And when we pool our resources, we have much greater leverage and impact for the Kingdom.

-In short, we are better together-much better.
+In short, we're better together-much better.